Tree Safety Surveys

 The trees can be plotted onto a CAD drawing and exported as a DXF file.
 The DXF file is intended to be opened by your own CAD application and merged with your existing maps or site plans.
 More information on the Tree Survey CAD/DXF drawings.

-You can create a set of Excel Report Templates to layout your company style, fonts, colours, column widths, border, formatting, etc. Select which data columns to include and the summary tables to provide some key statistics: e.g. condition, species, etc. Upload your prepared template to OTISS and the spreadsheet is immediately returned to you with the requested data.
+You can create a set of Excel Report Templates to layout your company style, fonts, colours, column widths, border, formatting, etc. Select which data columns to include and the summary tables to provide some key statistics: e.g. condition, species, etc. Upload your prepared template to OTISS and the spreadsheet is immediately returned to you with the requested data and photos.
 Copy the charts and tables into your final report.
 More about Excel Report Templates...

 This approach gives you complete control to provide overview, summary and explanations in the final report, and let OTISS provide the bulk of the charts and details.